Tidrum nunnery has one of the best hot springs in Tibet.

 I did this hike a few years ago on the Tibetan new year; it took me around 5-6 hours.
 I have met one Tibetan along the way who helped me to hike together at that time.

 This time I have hiked with a few Tibetans from different regions in Tibet.

-I went to Drigung Til monastery and after staying at Tidrum nunnery hot spring for few days in the nunnery guest house.
+I went to Drigung Til Monastery and after staying at Tidrum nunnery hot spring for a few days in the nunnery guest house.

 At the Tidrum nunnery hot spring, they were a fewer tourist during the beginning of October; they were many local Tibetans.
 At the nunnery restaurant, I have met some local Tibetans, and I chat with them about what we can do near the nunnery.

 1. Hike to the Du Dul Puk Meditation Cave of Maha Guru Rinpoche

 The first thing we can do near the Tidrum nunnery is to hike for 2 hours to the Dudul Puk meditation cave of Maha Guru Rinpoche.
 The trail is straightforward to find near the Nunnery, which is in construction.
 Most of the Nuns will tell you where to find the path to the Du Dul Puk.
 (Evil Conquered Cave) This is a wonderful short hike; you can also meditate near the cave.
 The smell of the incense growing near the meditation cave smell very lovely.
 Locals told me that it is the hair of the Dakinis.
 (Goddess) There are many unique spiritual accomplish prints on the stone, which Nun will explain and also there is holy water, which is very cold and tasty with lots of blessings.
 On the way, we will pass by many meditation houses of Nuns.